sbibek086/Git-and-Github-Guides/README.md

 ---
 # Chapter 8- This repo itself is Template repository
 *Have I solved Chapter 7 issue with this method.
 I dont know for now, and I dont want to del Chapter 7 quickly.
-But this is Template repo itself as you can see 'Use this Template in upper belt navigation, which doesnt come for normal repo*
+But this is Template repo itself as you can see 'Use this Template in upper belt navigation, which doesnt come for normal repo'
 Just use it as template- the root layer file structure will be duplicated in your new github repo.

 ---